near-examples/FT/README.md

 # Course on FTs on NEAR

 If you want to learn more about fungible tokens and create your own project, head over to the course on ["Building and Issuing Fungible Tokens on NEAR"](https://vitalpoint.ai/academy/building-and-issuing-fungible-tokens-on-near/).
-The course was created by one of our Guilds, [Vital Point AI](https://github.com/ALuhning).
+The course was created by [Vital Point AI](https://github.com/ALuhning), who are part of the [NEAR Guilds Program](https://near.org/guilds/)

 What you will learn
 * Fundamentals of FTs